mabergerx/mabergerx/README.md

 ### Elevator pitch

 - 📊 I am an Amsterdam based data scientist / machine learning engineer with interest in information retrieval, search, visualizations and human-machine interaction
-- 💻🕵️ Currently I work as a machine learning engineer consultant at Smartworkz
+- 💻🕵️ Currently I work as a Senior Data Scientist at Eneco (A Dutch energy company)

 ### Slightly longer